rjbelleza/rjbelleza/README.md

 ### Hi there! 👋

-I am **RJ Belleza**, an aspiring **front-end web developer** currently pursuing a **Bachelor of Science in Information Technology** at Tagoloan Community College, Tagoloan, Misamis Oriental.
-Willing to do some back-end tasks.
+I’m an **aspiring full-stack web developer** currently pursuing a **Bachelor of Science in Information Technology** at **Tagoloan Community College**, Misamis Oriental, Philippines.
+Passionate about crafting **clean, responsive UIs** and exploring the **server-side world** to build complete, production-ready applications.
 <br>

+## 🚀 What I’m Focusing On
+- **Front-End Excellence:** Modern, accessible, and performant web interfaces.
+- **Back-End Foundations:** API development, database management, and scalable architecture.
+- **Continuous Learning:** Staying updated with the latest JavaScript/TypeScript ecosystem and best practices.

+---

 ### 📚 **I'm currently learning:**